-From this page, the useraccept or decline the disclaimer.
+From this page, the user can accept the disclaimer.

-Accepting the disclaimer with credentials with access to the FPPS application will progress the user to the Home Page (see section 4.1.1).
+Accepting the disclaimer with credentials with access to the FPPS application will progress the user to the Home Page (see section 4.1).

 Accepting the disclaimer with credentials lacking access to the FPPS application will display a login error.